Published on November 11th, 2010 | by Justin Van Kleeck9

 And the winner is…?

-These reasons, touching on both ethics and health along with corporate manipulation, should make clearer why a “free” factory-farmed turkey is anything but a prize to be coveted.
+These reasons, touching on both ethics and health along with corporate manipulation, should make clearer why a “free” dead, tortured turkey is anything but a prize to be coveted.
 Obviously, every individual person can choose whether or not to buy a turkey on Thanksgiving, to take part in the tradition that connects being grateful with consuming a dead animal…or to celebrate in another way.
-That is the truth about Thanksgiving turkeys and every other animal product consumed by every human being: It is an ethical choice, whether or not one makes the connection between the supermarket and the (factory) farm.
+That is the truth about Thanksgiving turkeys and every other animal product consumed by every human being: It is an ethical choice, whether or not one makes the connection between the supermarket and the farm.

 But for stores to turn the tradition of Thanksgiving, and the birds who are slaughtered so that we may celebrate with a yummy meal, into a marketing ploy is truly sad.
 It increases the demand for turkeys and encourages the thoughtless consumption of these suffering, exploited, fundamentally manipulated creatures.
 Moreover, it further objectifies them, taking them from the usual bio-widget in our food industry to things that are valuable only because they can turn a profit.
 Is this any type of “prize” or “reward” to get excited about?
-Is this any way to treat the bird that Benjamin Franklin proposed as our national symbol, instead of the bald eagle?
+Is this any way to treat the bird whom Benjamin Franklin proposed as our national symbol, instead of the bald eagle?

 That is not what Thanksgiving is about.